 Expanding Surface Area

 Now that we have taken a close look at the major components of the Codex Sinaiticus web bible interface, we can assess the ways in which this interface might afford high surface area, collaboration, and anarchy.
 We have seen tensions at work in the surface area of this interface from the beginning with the digitization breaking the manuscript into discrete page images and then pulling them all back together in a singular web interface.
 The physical description and transcription blocks of the interface helped break these singular page images into even more points of contact, while at the same time the word breaks of the transcription diminish the surface area of the continuous script of the manuscript page.
 Even with these tensions, the sheer complexity and multiple facets of this web bible interface enact the affordance of high surface area.
 A user can participate in this interface from several different angles, beginning with a particular image of a page or a scribal note in the transcription or blemish on the parchment cataloged in the physical description.
-With all of the linkability and vast amount of data provided in this interface, users can create paths through this bible that would be difficult to replicate a second time.
+With all of the linkability and vast amount of data provided in this interface, users can create paths through this bible that would be difficult to replicate a second time, meaning user participation in the interface is not highly standardized.
 Though one of the aims of the Codex Sinaiticus Project was to provide a comprehensive and complete interface with this bible, the high surface area of the interface in the volume of data, the many means of approach, and the single page at a time navigation provides a resistance to a user’s ability to master the whole thing.

 Hints Toward Collaborative Capacities